 Welcome!
-I’m an economist at the Knee Regulatory Research Center at West Virginia University, where my research spans health economics, labor economics, and public economics.
+I’m a Research Associate at the Knee Regulatory Research Center at West Virginia University, where my research spans health economics, labor economics, and public economics.

 I am particularly interested in how social and economic policies can help disadvantaged groups in the United States.
 My current projects examine the effects of drug decriminalization, the determinants of rural healthcare access, and discrimination in education and the labor market.